ja-hin/bbg-website/PAYU_INTEGRATION.md

 # PAYU_BASE_URL=https://secure.payu.in  # For production
 ```

-### Default Test Configuration
+### Current Test Configuration
-If environment variables are not set, the system uses test credentials:
+The system is hardcoded with test credentials for development:
 - Merchant Key: `test_merchant_key`
 - Salt: `test_salt`
 - Base URL: `https://test.payu.in`

+**For Production**: Update the hardcoded values in `server/routes.ts` PAYU_CONFIG object.

 ## Payment Flow